Intervention

 • Opiates

 Psychological dependencies can be extremely hard to overcome, especially if your use hasn’t negatively impacted your life yet, such as costing you money, affecting your job, or having any bearing on your relationships.
 If you can fully carry on with your normal life, it can be hard to admit that you have a problem.
-The timeline for withdrawals or a physical dependency is pretty straightforward and relatively the same across the board.
-Treating psychological dependencies, however, vary greatly from person to person.

-What To Do When You Are Ready To Break The Cycle Of Addiction
+What to Do When You Are Ready to Break the Cycle of Addiction

 Detox is a specific process that targets the physical symptoms of withdrawal.
 However, detoxing is often just the first step, as there can be many potential mental and psychological factors at play as well.